Anton-Vas/cpp_useful_pack/README.md

 - ✅  Easy to use in terms of interface;
 - ❌  Log to CSV;
 - ❌  Log to TXT;
-- ❌  Set colors of status/time module;
+- ✅  Set colors of status/time module;
 - ✅  Thread-safe (msg-s won't collide but time snaps are global`);
 - ✅  Set representation of each module;
-- 🚧  add '╰─>' for error with std::source_location;
+- ❌  add '╰─>' for error with std::source_location;
-- ❌  edit 'timesnap' -> output sec < 0;
+- 🚧  'time snap' is high precision;

 ## Progbar Simple